 This is the case here, as Theodulf had it built in his villa between 803 and 806.
 The villa no longer exists, but the oratory remains.

-Theodulf, an erudite churchman, was present at the court of Charlemagne, who appointed him Bishop of Orléans.
+A learned churchman, Theodulf was present at the court of Charlemagne, who appointed him Bishop of Orléans.

-King Charles le Chauve visited this superb villa in 854 and 855.
+King Charles le Chauve visited this magnificent villa in 854 and 855.

-The oratory has been severely damaged by fire, religious wars and time.
+The oratory has been badly damaged by fire, religious wars and time.

-Several renovations were carried out, including a near reconstruction between 1867 and 1876.
-All that remains of the original building are the foundations, the mosaic and some sections of
+Several renovations were carried out, including a near-reconstruction between 1867 and 1876.
+All that remains of the original building are the foundations, the mosaic and some parts of the walls.

 As for the mosaic, it was hidden in the second half of the 18th century because it was covered with three layers of whitewash.
 It was rediscovered in 1841 when the whitewash was removed.